mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 ---

 # STEP 42 - Give the graph to the agents

+**In plain English:** hand the plan to the agents themselves.
+A new tool lets each worker mark its own task done, split it into subtasks, or add missing work - so the plan reshapes itself as agents learn, and the runner demotes to a fallback for workers that forget to use the tool.

 This is the step that closes the last real architectural gap between your MVP and jcode.
 Do it once Step 41 runs.